 Achieving confidence in retirement

-The award-winning Retirement Confidence Index (RCI)1, a study from AustralianSuper and Monash University, is the first of its kind.
-It examines how people think, feel and plan for life when they finish working.
+The award-winning Retirement Confidence Index (RCI)1, a study from AustralianSuper and Monash University, was the first of its kind.
+It examined how people think, feel and plan for life when they finish working.

 The 4 factors of retirement confidence

 Feeling confident in your retirement is about more than your super balance alone.
-Rather, the RCI shows that the 4 factors of retirement confidence include:
+Rather, the RCI considers 4 factors of retirement confidence including:

 • financial awareness and skills